AriRue/CodeSlingerComic1/README.md

 # SwiftUI Objectives

-- Become familiar with @State and user input, and navigation
+- Become familiar with @State and user input, and navigation.
+- Implement @State and user input, and navigation to express the story in Xcode.
 - Design lo-fi and hi-fi prototypes of Code Slinger app.
 - Take Hi-Fi specifications and translate to Xcode app.
 - Collaboration with coders and designers to bring our Hi-Fi prototype to life.